MAIF/yozefu/docs/keybindings/README.md

 So far, keybindings are hardcoded.
 The choices I made are completely personal.
-I use a qwerty apple keyboard for your information.
+I use a qwerty Apple keyboard for your information.

 **General**
 | Keybinding                        | Description                            |